neuroretransmit/rc6/README.md

 DECRYPT : 02 13 24 35 46 57 68 79 8a 9b ac bd ce df e0 f1
 ```
 ### Tests

+Tests run a Google Test suite that test constraints of the paper as well as the test vectors.

 ```bash
 $ ./tests/tests